|life span|| |

 Poodles have a reputation for being effete, aristocratic dogs.
 Toy poodles double down on the froofroo rep with their tiny size and by sometimes sporting those fancy haircuts.
 But trust us, poodles are more than happy to get down and dirty.
 In fact, poodles started life as hunting dogs for the rich and famous in Europe.
 What made them so popular, however, is their incredible intelligence.
 Generally regarded as one of the smartest dog breeds, poodles are highly trainable, extremely eager to please people, and love being the center of attention through tricks and activities.
-None of that has changed over the years: the poodle consistently ranks as one of the 10 most popular breeds in the world.
+None of that has changed over the years: The poodle consistently ranks as one of the 10 most popular breeds in the world.

 Easily the most recognizable part of poodles' appearance is their curly fur coat.
 Poodles don't shed much, making them great for owners with allergies.
 While there aren't technically any hypoallergenic dogs, most people will find toy poodles close enough to not really quibble over it.
 Additionally, groomers can style a poodle's fur many different ways, and the breed has become famous for its outlandish show cuts.

 Aside from the brushing, poodles will need a bath and haircut every four to six weeks.
 While show dogs have a variety of complicated cuts to choose from, most non-show owners opt for a more standard sporting cut because of its ease to maintain.
 Like all dogs, you'll need to trim his nails regularly.
 Special attention should be paid to the ears, as their hair will grow up inside the ear canal, trapping wax and dirt and leading to infections.

-Toy poodles will also suffer from common "small dog" maladies like luxating patellas and Legg-Calvé-Perthes disease, which causes reduced blood supply to the head of the thigh bone.
+Toy poodles will also suffer from common "small dog" maladies such as luxating patellas and Legg-Calvé-Perthes disease, which causes reduced blood supply to the head of the thigh bone.

 Finally, smaller dogs can have a higher propensity for dental problems.
 In addition to being at greater risk for tooth decay, they don't lose their puppy teeth as easily as bigger dogs, Beck says.
 "So what will happen is their adult teeth will grow in and those puppy teeth will still hang on, and eventually need to be pulled."

 While you need to watch out for those health problems, toy poodles will live a long time, 10–18 years.
 Reputable toy poodle breeders will conduct all health tests recommended by the Canine Health Information Center.

 The poodle is the national dog of France, which is why you'll hear many people refer to the standard poodle as the "French poodle."
-Despite this close association, poodles actually got their start in Germany, where they were developed and bred as duck hunters, the AKC says.
-Today in France, the poodle is known as the Caniche, which translates to "duck dog.”
-According to the AKC, the word "poodle" derives from the German “pudelin,” which refers to splashing in water.
+Despite this close association, poodles actually got their start in Germany, where they were developed and bred as duck hunters.
+Today in France, the poodle is known as the caniche, which translates to "duck dog."
+The word "poodle" derives from the German pudelin, which refers to splashing in water.

 Solely a possession for the rich and famous throughout the 15th and 16th centuries, poodles have been featured in paintings by Rembrandt and German artist Albrecht Dürer, among others.
 Toy poodles began to see favor by the late 18th century, appearing in artwork and in the courts of French aristocracy.

-The AKC recognized the poodle as a registered breed in 1887.
+The American Kennel Club recognized the poodle as a registered breed in 1887.